Ice Climbing Technical Gear:

 Some of the best tools incorporate finger grooves in the grip to provide more comfort and more stability; index finger ‘triggers’ are also available or an add-on option on a few.
 Such innovations have made many grips more comfortable and easier to hold, providing a big advantage over smoother shafts requiring a very tight grip (tiring) or a leash to alleviate forearm overuse.
 Be sure to hold, swing and hang from any tool to see if the grip fits, and only do this testing while wearing the glove configuration you will use on ice routes.
 The feel of a tool without gloves is almost irrelevant, and can lead to an expensive purchasing mistake.

-Last note: all MNGS ice tools have had skateboard friction tape added to the tool shafts (tape remnants for this purpose are often available for free at skateboard shops).
-This adds an excellent grip to the shaft when ‘short shafting’ the tool on less steep terrain, using remasse technique, etc.
+Lastly, by adding skateboard friction tape to ice tool shafts (tape remnants for this purpose are often available for free at skateboard shops), you can gain an excellent grip to the shaft when ‘short shafting’ the tool on less steep terrain, using remasse technique, etc.

 Ice tools are either ‘leashless’ or come with wrist leashes that are usually removable with a clipping system.
 Leashless tools usually cannot have a leash added easily and are more use specific, meaning steep waterfall climbing, dry tooling or competitions, and do not offer less experienced climbers certain helpful advantages.